vz01d/mist/README.md

 ## WIP

 - [x] implement config loading
-- [ ] load post types (multiple) with their respective args handed over to johnbillion/extended-cpts
+- [x] load post types (multiple) with their respective args handed over to johnbillion/extended-cpts
 - [ ] load theme support
 - [ ] load nav menus
 - [ ] allow all configuration items to be created via code (sometimes config just does not fit)
 - [ ] add customizer settings via config
+- [ ] add schema.org (all of them)
 - [ ] add form creator (TBD)
+- [ ] add support for meta fields (acf replacement)
+- [ ] extended-cpts should be optional (this is sort of working already by using filter over config)
+- [ ] documentation